swateek/learning-java/README.md

 2. **AdvanceJavaConcepts** ~ moved deeper into Java territory, to the trickier parts.

 3. **DesignPatterns** ~ talks about variety of design patterns, not exhaustive.

+4. **JavaHelpers** ~ talks about aids we use in Java like JUnit, Mockito, Maven, etc.